rikochet/Bifrost-Docker/README.md

-# AceD - docker image
+# Bifrost - docker image
-This docker image includes shell script to install a [AceD Masternode](http://www.acedcoin.com/) on a Linux server running Ubuntu 16.04.
+This docker image includes shell script to install a [Bifrost Masternode](http://www.bifrostcoin.io/) on a Linux server running Ubuntu 16.04.

-This script will install **AceD v1.5**.
+This script will install **Bifrost v1.0.3**.
 ***

-#__If you haven't already setup your desktop wallet then follow the instuctions [here](https://github.com/rikochet/AceD-Docker/blob/master/README-Desktop.md) to get ready!__
+#__If you haven't already setup your desktop wallet then follow the instuctions [here](https://github.com/rikochet/Bifrost-Docker/blob/master/README-Desktop.md) to get ready!__

 ## Server Pre-requisites: